AjNavneet/Emotion_Classification_RoBERTa_XLNet/readme.md

 ## Approach

-1. Install the required libraries
-2. Load the 'emotion' dataset
-3. Read the dataset across all the three categories
+1. **Install Required Libraries**
+2. **Load 'Emotion' Dataset**
+3. **Read Dataset Across Categories**
-4. Convert dataset object to data-frame and create a new feature
+4. **Convert Dataset to Dataframe and Create a New Feature**
-5. Data Visualization
+5. **Data Visualization**
-   - Histogram plots
+   - Histogram Plots
-6. RoBERTa model
+6. **RoBERTa Model**
-   - Create a RoBERTa model instance.
+   - Create RoBERTa model instance
-   - Split the train and validation data
+   - Split train and validation data
    - Perform Data Pre-processing
    - Compile RoBERTa in a K-train learner object
-   - Find the optimal learning rate
+   - Find optimal learning rate
-   - Fine-tune the RoBERTa model on the dataset
+   - Fine-tune RoBERTa on the dataset
-   - Check for performance metrics
+   - Evaluate performance metrics
-   - Save the RoBERTa model
+   - Save RoBERTa model
-   - Use the RoBERTa model on the test data and check for the performance.
+   - Apply RoBERTa on test data and assess performance
-7. Understand the Autoregressive and Autoencoder models
+7. **Understanding Autoregressive and Autoencoder Models**
-8. XLNet model
+8. **XLNet Model**
-   - Load the required libraries
+   - Load required libraries
-   - Create an XLNet model instance
+   - Create XLNet model instance
-   - Split the train and validation data
+   - Split train and validation data
    - Perform Data Pre-processing
    - Compile XLNet in a K-train learner object
    - Find optimal learning rate
-   - Fine-tune the XLNet model on the dataset
+   - Fine-tune XLNet on the dataset
-   - Check for performance metrics
+   - Evaluate performance metrics
-   - Save the XLNet model
+   - Save XLNet model
-   - Use the XLNet model on the test data and check for the performance
+   - Apply XLNet on test data and assess performance

 ---

 ## Modular Code Overview

-**Src folder** - This is the most important folder of the project.
-This folder contains all the modularized code for all the above steps in a modularized manner.
-This folder consists of:
+**Src Folder**

-- Engine.py
+- **Engine.py**
-- ML_Pipeline
+- **ML_Pipeline Folder**

+**ML_Pipeline Folder**
-The ML_Pipeline is a folder that contains all the functions put into different python files which are appropriately named.
-These python functions are then called inside the Engine.py file.
+- Contains functions in different Python files, appropriately named, for each step.
+These functions are called inside the Engine.py file.

+**Output Folder**
-**Output folder** - The output folder contains the best-fitted model that we trained for this data.
-This model can be easily loaded and used for future use, and the user need not have to train all the models from the beginning.
-Note: This model is built over a chunk of data.
-One can obtain the model for the entire data by running Engine.py by taking the entire data to train the models.
+- Contains the best-fitted model trained for this data.
+This model can be loaded for future use without retraining.
+Note: The model is built on a subset of data; running Engine.py with the entire data retrains the models.

+**Lib Folder**
-**Lib folder** - This folder contains the original Ipython notebooks.
+- Contains the original IPython notebooks.

----

-## Key Concepts Explore

-1. Understanding the business problem.
-2. Transformer Architecture
-3. Concept of Self Attention
-4. BERT model overview
-5. Understanding of the RoBERTa model (A Robustly Optimized BERT Pretraining Approach)
-6. Various approaches for the RoBERTa model
-7. RoBERTa model Architecture
-8. Import the data from the hugging face library.
-9. Perform data pre-processing on the data.
-10. Build a RoBERTa model instance
-11. Compile and fine-tune the RoBERTa model
-12. Autoregressive and Autoencoder models
-13. Understanding of the XLNet model
-14. XLNet architecture vs. BERT architecture
-15. Compare XLNet with BERT and RoBERTa
-16. Build an XLNet model instance
-17. Compile and fine-tune the XLNet model
-18. Evaluate the models based on performance metrics
-19. Evaluate the models on unseen data (test data)
-20. Save the models

 ---